cubeme/safety-sharp/Documentation/Semantics/k-Semantics/SafetySharp/Examples/README.md

 * exampleDocumentationFull.safetysharp: Test from the semantics-pdf
 * exampleDocumentationSimplified1.safetysharp: like exampleDocumentationFull, but with instantaneous binding instead of delayed
 * exampleBackupRecovery1.safetysharp: Source [1,2].
 Only use inouts, avoid behaviours
+* exampleBackupRecovery2.safetysharp: Like exampleBackupRecovery1, but extract function "doValuesMatchP" into an extra port (to have a case, where we can use input parameters).
+Combine "deactivate" and "activate" into a common port with input parameter
+* exampleBackupRecovery3.safetysharp: Like exampleBackupRecovery1, but do the major work in the behaviours of every component.
+Use ports just for value transmitting.
+Save output values of every component in its fields.
+Ports are only called in behaviours.
+Order of behaviour-call matters.